corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 └── partyb_node.conf            // the node.conf for the node to be added
 ```

-Then run the Network Bootstrapper again from the root dir:
+Then, run the Network Bootstrapper again from the root directory:

 `java -jar network-bootstrapper-4.8.jar --dir <nodes-root-dir>`

-Which will give the following:
+You will produce this result:

 ```none
 .